Coping with unexpected events

 Access government sources of support

-There are helpful, trusted government resources you can access to help you cope with stressful events and their long-term impacts.
+There are helpful, trusted funded government resources you can access to help you cope with stressful events and their long-term impacts.

 The Services Australia website has important support information and regular updates for people impacted by stressful events, including information about financial support available.

 The Disaster Assist website can help you find information on declared natural disasters.
 If you’re in an area affected by a disaster, you can search to find out what help is available for your Local Government Area.